 Calling all User Generated Tools Home

-The purpose of the program is to allow users to admit that they have these tools and that no performance consequences will follow when they surrender them.
+The purpose of the initiative is to allow users to admit that they have these tools and that no performance consequences will follow when they surrender them.
 The second focus of the program is to find a proper home for these tools once they are deemed valuable.
 They need proper care and nourishment.
 In other words, content is valid, accurate, up to date and approved for use.
 The PC/Compliance Trainer is the ideal conduit to make this happen.

 One company that I visited did just that and more.
-Once it was discovered that a series of mistakes was coming from an old tool that had been downloaded and copied to their desktop, a team of auditors was dispatched to observer the removal of all tools from employee’s desktops.
+Once it was discovered that a series of mistakes were coming from an old tool that had been downloaded and copied to their desktop, a team of auditors was dispatched to observe the removal of all tools from employee’s desktops.
 The 2nd phase of their program was the identification of an owner for the share-point site who now manages access and content revisions.
 The 3rd phase includes a content/tool submission process that is vetted by a designated users group of SMEs.

 Is it time for a Job Aid/Users Tool Amnesty Project where you work? – VB